honeycomb on a fork

 We recommend long-term storage in the freezer if you aren't going to eat it right away, though room temperature is perfect for daily enjoyment.
 It may crystallize over time, but we think it adds to the texture.

-How Do You Use Raw Honeycomb?
+How Do You Use Honeycomb?

 What's your favorite way to enjoy the nectar of the bees?
 Have you enjoyed the unique texture of honeycomb?
-Next time you're looking for an exciting treat filled with flavor, consider treating yourself (or someone else) to some delicious raw honeycomb!
+Next time you're looking for an exciting treat filled with flavor, consider treating yourself (or someone else) to some delicious honeycomb!

-Raw honeycombs on marble counter
+Honeycombs on marble counter

-• Cheese pairings: Add raw honeycomb to a cheese plate with bread and fruits for a touch of textured sweetness.
+• Cheese pairings: Add honeycomb to a cheese plate with bread and fruits for a touch of textured sweetness.

-• Bakery delights: Use raw honeycomb to garnish cakes, blend into pastry recipes, and pair it with toast for a delightful breakfast or snack.
+• Bakery delights: Use honeycomb to garnish cakes, blend into pastry recipes, and pair it with toast for a delightful breakfast or snack.

 Is the wax from honeycomb edible?